bar-and-c/electronicsoundmachines/index.md

 ### [Build your own guitar pedal](guitarpedal)

 The first series of workshops is about building a guitar pedal, talk about what makes a fuzz fuzz, and things like that.
-Expect to spend two or three workshops on this (every other Wednesday).
+Expect to spend two or possibly three workshops on this (every other Wednesday), depending on how much you would want to experiment.
+It could probably be built on one occasion, but I wouldn't count on it.
 Read more [on this page](guitarpedal), where you will find information about the event, where to get kits, and how to sign up.

 Basically, the important facts are: